 Customers call us every single day asking us how to adjust (usually lower) the action on their acoustic guitar.
-This video has been on our "to do" list forever and we've finally found the time to put it together
+This video has been on our "to do" list forever and we've finally found the time to put it together for you.

 Trouble viewing video?
 View it on YouTube